Automated Mobility in Mixed Traffic

 Providing a unique opportunity for knowledge sharing by gathering together notable researchers in the domain and experts from the leading data collection and vehicle automation companies;

-Showcasing the available emerging datasets, their formats, and structure, and discuss their limitations, and challenges for the current research;
+Showcasing the available emerging datasets, their formats, and structure, and discussing their limitations, and challenges for the current research;

 Showcasing and validating state-of-the-art modelling methods and assumptions, with mixed traffic flow datasets;